Applied voice, voice class and pedagogy, music appreciation, Academic Advisor

 Bachelor of Music in Music Education, University of Rhode Island

-MARGARET FRAZIER, soprano, international performer and recording artist, is well known for the expressiveness and clarity of her voice.
+MARGARET FRAZIER, soprano, is well known for the expressiveness and clarity of her voice.
 The Boston Globe wrote "Ms. Frazier's radiant singing mustered up the virtues of Elly Ameling."
 The Providence Journal called Margaret Frazier's "the kind of pure, unforced voice you can listen to all afternoon."
+Margaret has performed solo recitals, chamber works and oratorio during the course of her career.
+She collaborated and toured internationally with the Boston Camerata for twenty-two years and is on five of their CD's.

-As a Lecturer at her alma mater, Ms. Frazier teaches studio voice, class voice, and music appreciation courses while maintaining a private voice studio.
-She is a former president and current Governor of the Rhode Island Chapter of NATS.
+As a Lecturer at her alma mater, Ms. Frazier teaches studio voice, voice methods and is one of the departmental advisors.
+She is the current president of the Rhode Island Chapter of NATS and maintains a private voice studio.

 Carpenter, Jean Maxon